karenzone/logstash-docs-md/README.md

 # Logstash plugin docs

-Documentation for [Logstash plugins (LSR)](https://www.elastic.co/docs/reference/logstash/plugins) and [Logstash Versioned Plugin Reference (VPR)](https://www.elastic.co/docs/reference/logstash/versioned-plugins), where VPR includes a page for every versions of every plugin and LSR includes just one page per plugin &mdash; the latest plugin version that was released with the current Elastic Stack version.
+Documentation for [Logstash plugins (LSR)](https://www.elastic.co/docs/reference/logstash/plugins) and [Logstash Versioned Plugin Reference (VPR)](https://www.elastic.co/docs/reference/logstash/versioned-plugins), where VPR includes a page for every versions of every plugin and LSR includes just one page per plugin &mdash; the latest plugin version.

 >[!IMPORTANT]
 >This repo contains generated Markdown files.
 The files in the `docs/` directory should _never_ be manually edited because any changes will be overwritten with the next update.